permutamario/math-visualizer/Documentation/PluginCreationGuide.md

-# Math Visualization Framework: Plugin Developer Guide
+# Math Visualization Framework: Plugin Developer Guide (Updated)

 ## Introduction

 The Math Visualization Framework is built on a component plugin architecture that emphasizes clean separation of concerns, an intuitive API, and clear responsibilities.
-This guide will help you create plugins that integrate seamlessly with the framework.
+This guide will help you create plugins using the enhanced Plugin base class, which provides a more scripting-like experience for developers.

 ## Plugin Architecture Philosophy

 The framework follows key principles:

 1. **Single Plugin Model**: Only one plugin is active at any time
-2. **Scripting-like API**: Plugins define what they need without specifying how
+2. **Scripting-like API**: Plugins define what they need through simple, declarative helper methods
 3. **Event-Driven Pattern**: Visualization updates happen in response to parameter changes
 4. **Clean Lifecycle**: Plugins have well-defined load and unload phases
-5. **Rendering Environment Handling**: The plugins have access to premade environments where they can draw.
-No need to setup, dispose, control or setup controllers for the environment.
+5. **Rendering Environment Handling**: Plugins have access to premade environments for drawing

-## Plugin Structure
+## Enhanced Plugin Structure

-Every plugin must extend the base `Plugin` class and include essential static properties:
+Every plugin must extend the base `Plugin` class, which includes helper methods for common operations:

 ```javascript
 // src/plugins/my-visualization/index.js